Why can’t I grow a beard like yours?

 HIIT / High-intensity interval training exercise.
 Over the years I have tried different types of work out methods, this is by far the favourite.

 Studies have shown that HIIT workout has the benefit of increasing T levels in men.
 So if you are looking for a way to get rid of that extra weight this is a great start.
 If you are a beginner, start with Tabata workout plans then gradually work your way up to HIIT.

-This is a no-brainer, but there are much research and study gone behind this over the years.
+This is a no-brainer, but a great deal of research has been conducted on this subject over the years.
 Research has shown that lifting heavier weights is the best form of exercise to boost testosterone and help balance your estrogen levels.
-Dr. Jadick.
-“As muscle mass increases, it will trigger the body to produce more testosterone.” (source)
+Dr. Jadick said: “As muscle mass increases, it will trigger the body to produce more testosterone.” (source)

 I suggest mixing up both HIIT, Tabata and weight lifting, doing so will not only enhance testosterone but will also promote a healthy heart.